 Decide what metrics are important for your brand and business, create goals, check in on your performance frequently and adjust your strategy accordingly.

-So, does social media work for B2B?
 Absolutely.
 In the highly digital world we live in, almost everyone, including B2B buyers, has at least one account on a social media platform.

 Many of these buyers now prefer to make major decisions on social media, rather than face-to-face with a sales representative.
 Although sales is becoming a mostly online ordeal, human connection in still important in purchasing, and using social media as a B2B business tool can bring back the personal touch that is often lacking online.